October 14, 2019

 Justice Is Served

 In April, the Third Circuit Court of Appeals reaffirmed its earlier decision, which determined that the U.S. can be required to pay for medical monitoring due to exposures at military Superfund sites.
-Now, Cuker can finally move forward to prove that the Navy is responsible for the contamination.
+The court’s ruling meant that Cuker and the families could finally move forward to prove that the Navy is responsible for the contamination.
+Unfortunately, in January 2020 the district court judge tossed the lawsuit, ruling that to pursue claims under the Pennsylvania law at issue, PFAS needed to be regulated.
+As a result, lawsuits like Cuker’s cannot proceed in Pennsylvania until federal and state regulators do their jobs and take action on these chemicals.
+[Tell the EPA: We need stronger PFAS protections now.]

-In the meantime, Grosse and Stanton are working to protect future generations.
+Despite the recent setback, Grosse and Stanton continue to work to protect future generations.
 After Earthjustice’s Novak put them in touch with the nonprofit Water Foundation, they were given a $60,000 grant to educate their community about the dangers of PFAS.

 “I won’t ever get to the bottom of my melanoma or my daughter’s missing teeth, but I pray to God that our kids can have kids without these problems,” says Grosse.
 “The hardest part is seeing deaths and illness in children.
 I think that’s a crime.
 I think they’ve committed a crime.”